 There are several convenience stores about two minutes’ walk from campus, together with an organic shop, a café, and a few restaurants.
 There is another small commercial area next to the nearby British school, with a convenience store and other restaurants.
 The nearest town, Moseulpo, is about 10 km from campus.
 It has a bakery, post office, pharmacy, hairdresser, traditional Korean market, Korean restaurants, and some small stores (Daiso is useful for odds and ends).
 There is another CU convenience store a short walk from KIS Village.

 Groceries can be expensive, especially if items are imported from the mainland or abroad, but there is good seasonal variety and it’s refreshing to see how much is farmed in our immediate area: you’ll see harvests of tangerines, garlic, cabbage, radishes, sesame seeds, persimmons, and more.

 There is a basic organic grocer a short walk from campus, and you can also order a weekly farm box in different sizes.
 The nearest conventional grocery store, Hong Mart, is about ten minutes away by car.
 E-mart and Martro, the nearest large grocery stores with a reasonable international selection, are about 40 minutes away by car.
-The school offers a shuttle bus to E-mart on Tuesday evenings.

 Hard-to-find international items can be ordered from online retailers including iHerb, ezshopkorea, and High Street Market; other staff are usually happy to place an order together to save on shipping costs.